- States and municipalities often write laws that expand on federal regulations or a lack thereof. These laws may affect how your business operates.

 “For example, in California, there are closely situated cities that have these requirements,” Trabold said.
-“So, if you run a pizza place that has a number of locations in these cities with somewhat different requirements, do you adopt the most generous, or just have each location abide by [the] particular requirement of [the] city you’re located in?”
+“So, if you run a pizza place that has a number of locations in these cities with somewhat different requirements, do you adopt the most generous [requirement] or just have each location abide by [the] particular requirement of [the] city you’re located in?”

-Healthcare reform is a topic long discussed on Capitol Hill, but Republican efforts to “repeal and replace” the Affordable Care Act have thus far stalled.
+Healthcare reform is a topic long discussed on Capitol Hill, but Republican efforts to “repeal and replace” the Affordable Care Act (ACA) have thus far stalled.
 Whether spurred by the uncertainty of federal action or just the general complexity of healthcare policy, lower layers of government are often spearheading projects of their own.

-“There’s tremendous ambiguity [on healthcare policy] at federal level,” Trabold said.
+“There’s tremendous ambiguity [on healthcare policy] at the federal level,” Trabold said.
 “States in reaction and anticipation are going out and doing their own things that employers might have to react to or be aware of.”

 State collection of online retailer sales tax

-In June, the Supreme Court decided in South Dakota v.
-Wayfair to close a sales tax loophole that disallowed states from collecting sales tax from out-of-state online retailers that sold products in those states.
-Brick-and-mortar retailers long maintained that the rule was granting an unfair advantage to online retailers, and the Supreme Court ruled in their favor.
+In June 2018, the U.S. Supreme Court decided, in South Dakota v.
+Wayfair, to close a sales tax loophole that disallowed states from collecting sales tax from out-of-state online retailers that sold products in those states.
+Brick-and-mortar retailers long maintained that the rule granted an unfair advantage to online retailers, and the Supreme Court ruled in their favor.

-“If you’re an entrepreneur with online sales presence, that whole sales tax piece could be very, very impactful,” Trabold said.
+“If you’re an entrepreneur with an online sales presence, that whole sales tax piece could be very, very impactful,” Trabold said.
 “Most states right now are evaluating how they’ll administer it, and what we’re seeing is that [sales tax on out-of-state online retailers] is a tempting revenue source for states.”